-It is imperative that the breaches be repaired prior to the onset of winter storm events, as a major storm could further damage the breakwaters, and allow waves to impact port operations..
-Storms and/or heavy seas will require the contractor to employ extra precautions to avoid potential damages to plant and/or equipment during rock work operations.
+Although construction of the project components is considered non-complex, environmental considerations require the work to be done during the fall/winter period.
+Storms and/or heavy seas will require the contractor to employ extra precautions to avoid potential damages to plant and/or equipment during dredging operations.